 Identify your upgrade path

 Refer to the following diagram for a high-level overview of the upgrade steps.
-Your starting point will vary, depending on the Runtime version and image version that your environment, Data Lake, and Data Hubs are using.
+Your starting point will vary, depending on the Runtime version and image version that your environment, Data Lake, and Cloudera Data Hub clusters are using.

 The high-level upgrade steps are presented horizontally, from step 1 to step 5 and under each step you can see: